hyperledger/anoncreds-spec/spec/data_flow_setup.md

 ```

 - `r_key` is an object defining the private key for the CKS revocation scheme.
-  - `x` is a Big (128-bit?) integer selected at random from the the group of integers defined by the order of the bilinear groups `q`
+  - `x` is an integer modulo `q`, the size of the elliptic curve group used in the CKS scheme.
+This is the value called gamma in the CKS scheme.
-  - `sk` is a Big (128-bit?) integer selected at random from the the group of integers defined by the order of the bilinear groups `q`
+  - `sk` is an integer modulo `q`, the size of the elliptic curve group used in the CKS scheme.
+This is the secret key of the signature scheme that is used to link elements of the accumulator to credentials.

 `x` and `sk` are used as part of the revocation public key generation as defined below.

 A [[ref: Credential Definition]] with revocation enabled has the following format (from [this
 example Credential Definition](https://indyscan.io/tx/SOVRIN_MAINNET/domain/55204) on the
 Sovrin MainNet).
-In this, the details of the `primary` element are hidden, as
+In this, the details of the `primary` element are omitted, as
 they are the same as was covered above.

 ```json